lucasflores42/lucasflores42.github.io/_posts/2024-08-08-pair_approx_julia.md

 pin: false
 math: true
 mermaid: true
-hidden: false
+hidden: true
 ---

 <hr>

-The next step is to consider pairs of strategies instead of individual ones.
 This approach is widely used and shows good results compared to structured populations simulations(hauert2005), as we will show.

 Now, we will focus on the pair of interacting players $p_{A,B}$, and all pairs connecting to A and B. Fig. shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.